 If you’re eligible for USAA membership — meaning you’re a current or former member of the U.S. armed forces, or an eligible spouse — USAA might just be the best mortgage lender for you.
 It has incredible customer satisfaction scores and competitive VA mortgage rates.

 But remember that rates vary a lot by borrower and by company.
-Even if you’re set on USAA for your mortgage, get a couple loan estimates from other lenders anyway — just to make sure you’re getting the best deal on your rate and closing costs.Compare (Apr 5th, 2020)
+Even if you’re set on USAA for your mortgage, get a couple loan estimates from other lenders anyway — just to make sure you’re getting the best deal on your rate and closing costs.Verify your new rate (Aug 15th, 2020)

 - Interest Rate: The rate you pay in interest per year based on the current loan balance.